The 30 Day Money Cleanse: A Step-by-Step Detox Program for Your Financial Health

 Yes, there is such thing as “too much” money.

-Every year, the value of your savings gets whittled away a little bit by inflation.
+Every year, the value of your savings gets whittled away by inflation.
 After your emergency fund is flush with cash, put the surplus to work for you!

-That means investing in low cost index funds either on your own or through a service like Betterment.
-(Which I’m not legally allowed to endorse as an affiliate due to SEC regulations… so I may or may not be a happy Betterment customer and you should do you own independent research.)
+That means investing in low cost index funds either on your own or through a service like M1 Finance or Betterment

-Caveat: If you think you will need the cash right away, like to buy a house or a business, ignore all of Day 11.
+Caveat: If you think you will need the money in the next 2-5 years, like to buy a house or a business, ignore all of Day 12.

-If your employer offers it, make sure you are enrolled in your 401(k) plan.
+If your employer offers it, make sure you’re enrolled in your 401(k) plan.
 At the very least, contribute up the amount of any company match.

 When I worked at Ford, this was 6% of my salary, meaning if I allocated 6% of my paycheck to my 401(k) retirement plan, the company would contribute an equal amount to my account, dollar for dollar.
 That’s like getting an extra 6% raise in free money!